mbidinlib/interratal/README.md

 		masterval(key value for master response)			///
 		enumid(enumerator id) 						///
 		enumname(enumerator name) 					///
-		outfile(output file name and path) 				///
-		xlsform(xls form for the data)
+		outfile(output file name and path) 				///	////If this option is specifies, the last one is not needed xlsform(xls form for the data) -				/// 	//This option is used if the xlsform() is not specified comparevars(variables to compare)

 ```
+## Note